 The aim of the Paycheck Protection Program (PPP) has been to help relieve small businesses suffering from the economic impact of COVID-19 business lockdowns.
 After multiple rounds of federal funding that expired in August of 2020—but just renewed again on December 27th—how well has the the PPP serve minority businesses so far?
 According to some financial experts, community leaders, and even members of Congress: not well enough.

 As of December 27, 2020, Congress has approved additional funds for the PPP.
-The SBA can help you find a lender.
+Fundbox is no longer accepting PPP applications, however, the SBA can help you find a PPP lender.

 Minority businesses matter

 According to the National Minority Supplier Development Council (NMSDC), there are more than 4 million minority-owned businesses, employing more than 2.2 million people and generating over $400 billion in annual revenue.
 The National Bureau of Economic Research reports that the coronavirus shutdown has hurt African American businesses the most among racial and ethnic groups in the U.S. There was a 41% decline in black-owned businesses from February to April, 2020.
 That was two months before this writing, and the economic impact still continues.

 Getting the PPP to those who need it most

 When its second round of PPP funding was signed into law in late April, nearly $60 billion was earmarked for small and medium sized financial institutions.
 However, the U.S. Inspector General’s report faulted the Small Business Administration’s initial guidance in fulfilling its promise to prioritize underserved communities for the PPP, writing, “These borrowers, including rural, minority and women owned businesses, may not have received the loans as intended.”